-Table 2 presents the results from estimating Equation 1, where the average prior year math achievement of teachers' current students is predicted as a function of teacher characteristics and a school by year by grade fixed effect.
+Table 2 presents the results from estimating Equation 1 where the average prior year math achievement of teachers' current students is predicted as a function of teacher characteristics and a school by year by grade fixed effect.
 Prior year student test scores were standardized to a mean of 0 and a standard deviation of 1 (within grade and year) at the student level before they were collapsed to the teacher by year level.
 At the teacher by year level, the standard deviation of average prior year math achievement is .80 across the whole sample and is .60 within school-grade-year.
 In interpreting the results below, we compare the size of the coefficients to the .60 standard deviation of average class achievement within school-grade-year.

-Model 1 for the administrative sample shows that female and minority teachers have lower achieving students in their classes compared with their male and white colleagues in their grade at their school.
+Model 1 for the administrative sample shows that female and minority teachers have lower achieving students in their classes compared to their male and white colleagues in their grade at their school.
 The gender gap is small-a coefficient of -.030 is about one-twentieth of a standard deviation.
 The difference between black and white teachers and Hispanic and white teachers is considerably larger.
-The black-white difference in the average achievement of teachers' students is about one-quarter of a standard deviation, and the difference between Hispanic and white teachers is about one-sixth of a standard deviation (using the withinschool .60 standard deviation as the relevant metric).
+The black-white difference in the average achievement of teachers' students is about one-quarter of a standard deviation and the difference between Hispanic and white teachers is about one-guarter of a standard deviation (using the within school .60 standard deviation as the relevant metric).
 When we add controls for teaching experience and whether the teacher has a master's degree in Model 2, the coefficients on race and gender only change slightly.
 Teaching experience is positively related to the average prior achievement of students in teachers' classes.
-A 10-year increase in teaching experience is associated with about one-third of a standard deviation increase in the average prior achievement of teachers' students.
+A ten year increase in teaching experience is associated with about a one-third of a standard deviation increase in the average prior achievement of teachers' students.

-We further describe the relationship between teacher experience and the average prior achievement of students in Figure 1 and Figure 2, separately by school level.
-We present the figures separately by grade level since tracking and ability grouping are more common at the middle and high school levels compared with the elementary school level.
-Greater within-school sorting of students with different characteristics across classrooms may allow for more sorting of teachers to different types of students.
-In these figures, teacher experience is plotted on the x-axis, and the difference in
+We further describe the relationship between teacher experience and the average prior achievement of students in Figure 1 and Figure 2, separately by school-level.
+We present the figures separately by grade level since tracking and ability grouping are more common at the middle and high school levels compared to the elementary school level.
+Greater within school sorting of students with different characteristics across classrooms may allow for more sorting of teachers to different types of students.
+In these figures teacher experience is plotted on the x-axis and the difference in a given class characteristic between first-year and more experienced teachers is plotted on the y-axis.
+Here we allow the relationship between teacher experience and the average prior achievement of teachers' students to be non-linear with experience entered as dummy variables (top coded at 21 or more years of experience) with first-year teachers serving as the comparison group.
+The error bars on the graphs represent the 95 percent confidence intervals.